eerimoq/asn1tools/examples/javascript/README.rst

-The JavaScript client sends a message to the server.
+The JavaScript client periodically sends a message to the server.
 The server replies with the same message.

 Requires ``pip3 install websockets``.

-Start the server.
+First start the server.

 .. code-block:: text

    $ python3 server.py

-Start the client.
+Then start the client.

 .. code-block:: text